learn-co-curriculum/phase-4-nested-resource-routing/README.md

 create a conditional for the `reviews#index` action because it renders _different_ sets of reviews depending on the path, `/dog_house_id/:dog_house_id/reviews` or `/reviews`.
-Conversely, the `reviews#show` route is going to render the _same_ information &mdash; data concerning a single review &mdash; regardless of whether it is accessed via `/dog_house_id/:dog_house_id/reviews` or `/reviews/:id`.
+Conversely, the `reviews#show` route is going to render the _same_ information — data concerning a single review — regardless of whether it is accessed via `/dog_house_id/:dog_house_id/reviews` or `/reviews/:id`.

 For good measure, let's go into our `dog_houses_controller.rb` and delete the